Disney's Grand Floridian Resort & Spa: History and influences

 The Grand Floridian was inspired by the Victorian-era beach resorts built along Florida's east coast during the late 19th and early 20th century.
 Its exterior is modelled after the Mount Washington Resort in Bretton Woods, New Hampshire, and Hotel del Coronado in Coronado, California, with red gabled roofs and white walls.
 Additional design inspiration was taken from the former Belleview-Biltmore Hotel in Belleair, Florida.

-Initially, Walt Disney wanted a Polynesian resort (reflecting Adventureland), the Contemporary Resort to echo Tomorrowland, and other resorts that mirrored the 'lands' of the Magic Kingdom.
+Initially, Walt Disney wanted a Polynesian resort (reflecting Adventureland), the Contemporary Resort to echo Tomorrowland, and other resorts that mirrored the 'lands' of Magic Kingdom.
 Main Street and The Grand Floridian act as analogous reflections.
 The resort was designed by the Disney company and executed by the architectural firm Wimberly, Allison, Tong & Goo.

-Along with Disney's Polynesian Village Resort, the Grand Floridian sits on the shores of the man-made Seven Seas Lagoon near the Magic Kingdom.
+Along with Disney's Polynesian Village Resort, the Grand Floridian sits on the shores of the man-made Seven Seas Lagoon near Magic Kingdom.
 The hotel occupies land that had been earmarked for an Asian-themed resort during the initial development of Walt Disney World Resort in the late 1960s.
-The Beach Boys performed at the Grand Floridian in 1988 to film the music video for their song Kokomo.
+The Beach Boys performed at the Grand Floridian in 1988 to film the music video for their hit song "Kokomo".
 In 1992, a 40000 sqft convention center opened adjacent to the hotel, which contains a business center.